See The Message of The Bible

 And even more important, isn't the so-called neutral stuff, by the very reason of it's subtlety, potentially more destructive than the overt wickedness found in hard core rock 'n' roll?
 Surprised?
 Well, stop and consider the following fact of life.
 For something to be true, it has to be completely true.
 Inject into it even the smallest falsehood and that truth immediately becomes a lie a weapon in the hands of the one whom the scriptures call the "father of all lies".
 (John 8: 44) And while there is no doubt that Satan's greatest triumph in this arena is to see people swallow lies devoid of even the slightest trace of virtue, cons like "Sex, Drugs, and Rock 'n' Roll", the fact is that his most effective deceptions are those that carry a degree of truth.
 And that's why the middle of the road, in music as well in many other areas of life, can sometimes be the most dangerous place of all.

-Now, let's get back to the other key excuse people use to avoid the truth the issue of intention and motivation.
 Interestingly enough, rock's fans aren't the only ones who live behind a wall of denial in this area the artists themselves often like to play dumb.

 Led Zeppelin's Jimmy Page denied any evil motivations behind his legendary involvement in the occult when he said, "I do not worship the devil, but magic does intrigue me."
 (Hit Parader Magazine, July, 1975, p.64)